What to do After an Accident

-- Seeking medical attention: In any type of accident, your primary concern is to get the treatment you need.
+- Seek medical attention: In any type of accident your primary concern is to obtain the treatment you need.
 If you are hurt, go to a doctor.
-Tell him or her everything that happened and keep track of what you discussed.
+Tell the physician everything that happened and keep track of everything you discuss.

 - Call the police: In a car, truck or motorcycle accident, you need to call the police to file an accident report.
 Without an official record of the incident, collecting compensation from an insurance company can be very difficult.

 - Stay put, unless you cannot do so safely: When the police arrive, they may move your car or ask you to do so.
 Evidence of an accident can be lost if you drive away, even to a nearby parking lot.
 If you can, take photographs of the scene to document where the accident occurred and what it looked like.
 If staying in place would leave you in danger of further collisions and injury, take whatever steps are necessary to secure your safety.
 Your health is the most important thing.

 - Gather witness information: Anyone who saw the accident may be a vital witness if a lawsuit is necessary.
 If possible, collect the names, addresses and phone numbers of anyone who saw what happened.

 - Get the other driver’s information: The other driver’s name, address and insurance information are vital.
 Without that information, it may be difficult or impossible to obtain compensation for your injuries.

 - Describe the accident, but do not admit fault: Even if you believe you are responsible for the accident, do not say so.

 - Inform your insurance agent: Notify your insurance company of the accident.

 - Call an attorney: Before speaking to an insurance adjuster, call us.
 Insurance representatives handle countless claims every year.
 They know how to limit the compensation their employers will have to pay.
 If you say the wrong thing to an insurance adjuster, you could severely limit your rights after an accident.